 Begged, borrowed or stolen: Using Existing Characters and people: On privacy, defamation and character rights – Nicola Solomon and Ferdinand Dennis

-Fancy basing your novel on a real person?
+Fancy basing your novel or script on a real person?
 Burning to write a damning expose?
 Inspired to write a sequel to “the very Hungry Caterpillar” Want to parody President Trump?
 SoA Chief Executive Nicola Solomon and writer Ferdinand Dennis will discuss practical pitfalls, legal traps and how to avoid them

 Nicola Solomon, Chief Executive, Society of Authors

 Nicola’s role includes protecting authors' interests in negotiations/disputes with publishers and agents, and campaigning for authors’ rights, including copyright, e-book rights, Public Lending Right, defamation reforms, tax and freedom of speech.
 Nicola is a solicitor and a Deputy District Judge in the Intellectual Property Enterprise Court.
 She has an in-depth knowledge of the publishing industry and the many associated legal areas, from copyright and defamation, to privacy, data protection and contract.
 She is also a Board Member of the British Copyright Council, the European Writers’ Council and the International Authors Forum.